tcaty/diffie-hellman-system/README.md

-If at least one inequality will be false, DH System becomes more vulnerable and Hacker can calculate private system key.
+If at least one condition will be false, DH System becomes more vulnerable and Hacker can calculate private system key.

 ![image](https://user-images.githubusercontent.com/79706809/123481204-11b5a280-d60c-11eb-99d8-07e3e6d7cbea.png)